UKPLab/conll2020-multilingual-sentence-probing/README.md

 * Change the balance between classes in a given dataset
 * Use the Random Forest and Naive Bayes classifiers from scikit-learn
 * Automatically tune hyperparameters for MLP and Random Forest
-* Generate a number of sentence embeddings
+* Train various sentence embeddings

 We also added english datasets, as well as datasets in the languages:
 * Turkish (tr)